siderolabs/terraform-provider-talos/docs/data-sources/cluster_kubeconfig.md

 ### Optional

-- `endpoint` (String) endpoint to use for the talosclient. if not set, the node value will be used
+- `endpoint` (String) endpoint to use for the talosclient.
+If not set, the node value will be used
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))
 - `wait` (Boolean, Deprecated) Wait for the kubernetes api to be available